 For incomplete grades awarded at the end of the semester, the student will have a maximum of thirty calendar days (an earlier date may be specified by the instructor) after the start of the next semester to complete the course.
-The instructor has forty calendar days after the start of that semester to submit the grade change form to the Registrar's Office.
+The instructor has thirty-five calendar days after the start of that semester to submit the grade change form to the Office of the Registrar.

 For incomplete grades awarded at the end of a term, the student will have until the end of the following term (an earlier date may be specified by the instructor) to complete the course.
-The instructor has ten calendar days after the start of that term to submit the grade change form to the Registrar's Office.